Zestu/links-aggregator/README.md

 Feautures:
   Add new links
-  Only registeren
+  Voting system
+  Leave comments
+  Only registered users can post, vote
   Search in title, description
-  Leave comments
-  Voting system